ivanmy-dev/7DTD-MODS-IVANMY/BarradeVidaEnemigos - HealthBarEnemy/README.md

 - The name of the mod folder must start with Mod_ (Mod_HealthBar).

-- Funciona con EAC Activado.✔️
+- Works with EAC Enabled.✔️

 ------------